opensbom-generator/spdx-sbom-generator/CONTRIBUTING.md

 SPDX-License-Identifier: CC-BY-4.0

-Each new ***documentation related file*** must conatin this SPDX short-form identifier as mentioned at the top of the page.
+Each new ***documentation related file*** must conatin this SPDX short-form identifier as mentioned above.
 For details, see [License Information](license-information) section of this document.

 1. [Create a Fork of spdx-sbom-generator](https://github.com/spdx/spdx-sbom-generator) to your personal GitHub account by clicking the fork button on the top right corner of the spdx-sbom-genrator project repo page in GitHub.
 2. Clone the forked repo to your local machine.
 For details, see [Creating a Fork](https://gist.github.com/Chaser324/ce0505fbed06b947d962#creating-a-fork).